LouisKlimek/Hermes-Tasklist-Plugin/README.md

         ~/.hermes/kanban.db   (shared with the board, CLI, and workers)
 ```

-Because every write goes through the same `PATCH /tasks/:id` endpoint the board's drag‑and‑drop uses, status transitions are validated by Hermes' state machine — invalid moves surface a clear message instead of corrupting state.
+Task edits go through the kanban API's validated `PATCH /tasks/:id` (so invalid status transitions surface a clear message instead of corrupting state). **Custom lists** live in a separate `lists.db` owned by this plugin and are a *human organizational overlay* — agents, workers and the `hermes kanban` CLI don't see them.
+Membership is keyed by kanban task id and scoped per board.

 ## Configuration